malkhafajiy/CMP9134-Advanced-Software-Engineering/UML.md

 # What's next?
 In this tutorial you learned all you need to know about UML.
 Now try to attempt to create UML diagrams to Week 4 extracted requirements for the [COURSE MANAGEMENT SYSTEM (CMS)](REQUIREMENTS-ENGINEERING.md).

+*Remember to save your solution on your git repository.